Earned Value Management Formulas Every Project Manager Should Know

 Simple & Basic Earned Value Management Formulas

 Simple EVM formulas only involve the basic terms mentioned previously.
-They can be calculated on a standard, simple calculator.

 Schedule Variance (SV)

 Schedule Variance tells the Project Manager how far, in terms of budget, the work is ahead of or behind schedule.